It’s not always easy to seek help, let alone find the right kind.

 If there is not a program near you, we recommend contacting the nearest one for treatment recommendations in your local area.
 Your nearest university-based mental health clinic, research lab or state mental health agency may also be helpful in recommending local providers.

-If you’re looking for early psychosis treatment outside of the U.S., check this international listing.
+If you’re looking for early psychosis treatment outside of the U.S., check this international resource.

 GET HELP NOW